Tattoo Sizing Guide

 If you already have an area in mind, measure your body’s location that you want the tattoo.
 Map out a rectangle on your skin and measure how tall and wide it is.
 Now you know how large the design needs to be, and you can begin searching for designs that would look good at that size.

-If you already have a design in mind but do not know what size to get it, print your design on paper in a few different sizes and see where on your body they would look best.
+If you already have a design in mind, yet do not know what size to get it, print your design on paper in a few different sizes and see where on your body they would look best.
 Chat with your tattoo artist and listen to their opinion on the size.
 You want to be sure that you are not making it too small or too large, as it can end up looking very bad.

 Price of Different Sizes